This time last year, I would have told you travel was ruining my life.

 Yep, Dave and I will be heading oop north and spending six days trekking from east to west, staying at cute pubs along the way.
 I don’t know if I’m excited or nervous about the challenge, but I am looking forward to seeing more of my homeland.

 With my feet well and truly worn out, I’ll be hanging up my hiking boots and ferrying my way across to Ireland, where Dave and I will be road tripping along the west coast.
-I’d originally planned to visit Ireland, well, right now actually, but after being slapped in the face by an astronomical tax bill in Portugal, plus having my debit card stolen, plus the not-amazing weather in April, I decided to postpone it until the summer.
+I’d originally planned to visit Ireland, well, right now actually, but after having my debit card stolen, plus the not-amazing weather in April, I decided to postpone it until the summer.
 In addition to checking out the west coast, I’ll be heading to Cork to meet up with one of my good travel friends, and then up to Dublin to try my first pint of Guinness!

 September: My Annual Visit to the U.S.!

-After a couple of weeks most likely spent staring at my tattered feet in Lisbon, I’ll be heading out for my annual visit to the U.S.!
+After a couple of weeks most likely spent staring at my tattered feet, I’ll be heading out for my annual visit to the U.S.!
 And as much as travelling there while Donald Trump is president makes me want to suffocate on my vomit, I love this country and always enjoy my time there.